-If a student has received 75 behaviour points in a half term, a student will be expected to attend a Behaviour Review with their parents and Head of a Year and placed on a Behaviour Contract and on report.
-A report will be provided to the Assistant Vice Principal for Behaviour and Attendance.
-A member of Leadership will be allocated to the student as a mentor.
+If a pupil has received 75 behaviour points in a half term, a pupil will be expected to attend a Behaviour Review with their parents and Head of a Year and placed on a Behaviour Contract and on report.
+A report will be provided to the Assistant Vice Executive Headteacher for Behaviour and Attendance.
+A member of Leadership will be allocated to the pupil as a mentor.